-Every time that we talk with a new person, being a teacher that we want to recruit, the media, if we meet up with a politician... the first thing that we do is share our story: What happened to us?
+Every time that we talk with a new person, being a teacher that we want with a politician... the first thing that we do is share our story: What happened to us?
 This is our voice!
 If I share my personal story they will also empathize and feel what I felt.
 The stories are so powerful because they really help to transmit what we want to share, and they are able to make the other person to put in our place.
 (Ishan, teacher, daily life story).